 Please keep in mind that you are not permitted to begin working until you have received your Employment Authorization Document (EAD) from USCIS.
-Currently, OPT applications take about 3-4 months to be approved.
+Currently, OPT applications can take up to 90 days to be approved.
 You are not permitted to begin working until the date indicated on the card, even if you receive your card earlier.

 What Documents Do I Need to Apply for OPT?

-Please make an appointment with OIES, and bring the following items:
+Please make an appointment with OIA, and bring the following items:

 - Copy of your transcript with your name on it: an unofficial copy from BannerWeb or the Registrar's Office is sufficient, as long as your name appears on it.

 - Letter from your advisor stating that you are a student in good standing, and specifically stating your expected program completion date (NOT graduation date) in the format of month, day and year.
 A letter listing only month and year is NOT sufficient.

 - $380.00* money order or personal check made out to “Department of Homeland Security.”
 Please write "I-765: F-1 OPT" in the memo section.
 If the name and address appearing on the check does not match the name and address that you provide on Form I-765, you should use a money order instead of a check (money orders are available at the post office or your bank for a small fee).